Tuesday, January 20, 2026

 “The margins for the meat industry are quite narrow, so all of the saleable parts of the animal are built into the business model,” Rick Jacobsen of the Environmental Investigation Agency told the Bureau of Investigative Journalism.

 Governments are trying to crack down on the trade of products linked with deforestation right now.
-In the E.U., for example, a groundbreaking deal is set to ban the import of deforestation-linked goods.
+In the E.U., for example, a groundbreaking law enacted last year bans the import of deforestation-linked goods.

-But while products like palm oil, soy, coffee, rubber, and beef are named in the legislation, collagen seems to be slipping under the radar.
+But while products like palm oil, soy, coffee, rubber, and beef are named in the legislation, collagen slipped under the radar.
 “It’s important to ensure that this type of regulation covers all key products that could be linked to deforestation,” said Jacobsen.

-This means that at least until the market is regulated, it might be a good idea for us as consumers to avoid bovine collagen supplements.
-But this doesn’t mean that we have to skip out on collagen products altogether.
+This means that at least until the market is secured, it might be a good idea to avoid bovine collagen supplements if you care about the Amazon.
+But this doesn’t mean that you have to skip out on collagen products altogether.

 rae collagen